Sample Section 504 Plans for Managing Food Allergies

 A letter written by the principal will be sent home to the student's teammates alerting parents or guardians of the severe Peanut - Tree Nut Allergy suffered by student(s) on their child's team.
 The letter will include:

--A statement of how bullying, harassment, or threatening of a student with a Peanut - Tree Nut Allergy will be disciplined according to the county policy for bullying, threatening, or harassment;
+-A statement of how bullying, harassment, or threatening of a student with a Peanut -Tree Nut Allergy will be disciplined according to the county policy for bullying,

 Preview Sample B: